Drag force on a moving heavy quark with deformed string configuration: Review of deformed asymptotically AdS background

 \section{Review of deformed asymptotically AdS background}

-In this section we review motivation of considering the second correction of radial coordinate based on \cite{corr,qupo}.\\ AdS/CFT correspondence is applied in strong interactions.
+In this section we review motivation of considering the second correction of radial coordinate based on references \cite{corr,qupo}.\\ AdS/CFT correspondence is applied in strong interactions.
 It should be done by finding string description.
-Let us recall that $AdS_5$ is not an exact dual of QCD (as it is mentioned in the introduction section) but of $N=4$ SYM.
+Recall that $AdS_5$ is not an exact dual of QCD but of $N=4$ SYM.
 In fact, QCD is not a conformal theory.
 So the approach to find it's string description is to start from a five-dimensional effective field theory motivated by string theory and try to fit it to QCD as much as possible.

-Although the original conjecture of AdS/CFT was for conformal theories, but some modifications produce mass gap, confinement and supersymmetry breaking in gauge/gravity dual.
+Although the original conjecture of AdS/CFT was for conformal theories, but some modifications produce mass gap, confinement and supersymmetry breaking in gauge/gravity duality.
 In this way the produced model shares a few key features with QCD that makes it more useful for phenomenology than $AdS_5$.
 In AdS/QCD approach one may address the issue of the quadratic correction within the simplified models.
-It is useful to adopt the geometric approach and estimate the correction and compare the result with that of QCD.\\ From asymptotic linearity of Regge trajectories one may understand that some backgrounds reduce to the standard AdS background in the UV but differ from it in the IR.
-It is known that some strong interactions would include the dominant square term at short distances as well as the dominant linear term at large distances.
+It is useful to adopt the geometric approach and estimate the correction and compare the result with that of QCD.\\ The idea of modifying pure AdS geometry has been discussed in \cite{geap} in detail.
+Here we explain some headlines of motivation and approach.
+The interested reader is recommended to follow the calculation and detail in the main reference.
+The idea comes from the comparison of high energy correlators with OPE of two point functions of QCD quark current.
+The question is,\textit{ how does the 5D dual of QCD look like?} In \cite{moho,adfl,toho,mesp,chsy,chdy,flgr,loen,hasp} bottom-up approach succeeded in the study of the aspects the dual should explain, independently of a stringy set-up.
+The point is, QCD models which are defined on truncated AdS space, lack power corrections in the correlator.
+Therefore to incorporate more feature of QCD, one may consider showing non-conformality in the metric.
+In \cite{geap} modification of metric has been done in comparison with OPE, where the logarithm part of OPE has been produced by considering $\omega(z)=\frac{l_0}{z}$ in a purely AdS metric in conformal coordinates and string frame as,